MrBeast-Anirban/Stock-Market-Data-Streaming/README.md

 - Create an EC2 Instance

 - Create a Key pair and download it and save it in the project directory
-	- Key-pair = Kafka-stock-market- (different for different)
+	- Key-pair = something-something (different for different)
-	- Instance name = Kafka-stock-market-  (different for different)
+	- Instance name = something-something  (different for different)

 - To connect EC2 instance to local terminal
 	- Navigate to key pair folder